Aparicion7/MUNI-OS/README.md

 ·scrcpy and Gsconect for mobile devices integration

-·Timeshift, for backup and restore system support
+·Timeshift, for backup and restore support for the system

 ·Gparted whith additional packages for the ultimate partition managing, and also installed partimage for additional partition backup/imaging support